vistasunil/CT_DevOps_WS_Module2/Git_Runbook.md

 xvii.
 Copy the repo clone URL under code and go to **task B**.

-B) Clone this repo 'devopsdemo' to your GCP compute instance
+b) Clone this repo 'devopsdemo' to your GCP compute instance

 ### _Solution:_